Rising from the Ashes II: The Bar-driven Abundance Bimodality of the Milky Way

 \section{Observational Errors}

-In Figure~\ref{fig:alpha}, we assumed observational errors of $12.5\%$ in age and $0.01\,\dex$ in \MgFe{}.
+In Figure~\ref{fig:alpha}, we assumed observational errors of $12.5\%$ in age and $0.015\,\dex$ in \MgFe{}.
 In Figure~\ref{fig:obs_err}, we plot the quoted observational errors of the APOKASC-3 (left) and ASPCAP (right) datasets, showing both \FeH{} and \MgFe{} (blue and orange, respectively).
-We show our $12.5\%$ age error and $0.01\,\dex$ abundance error assumptions as black lines.
-For the age error, we used the maximum of the upper and lower estimates from \citet{2018ApJS..239...32P}.
+We show our $12.5\%$ age error as a black line in the left panel.
+We take the age error to be the maximum of the upper and lower errors from \citet{2018ApJS..239...32P}.
+In the right panel, we show blue and orange vertical lines at $0.01$ and $0.015\,\dex$ for \FeH{} and \MgFe{}, respectively.
+These are approximately the 99th percentiles of each error distribution.
 As a dashed line we show our $25\%$ age error cut for stars plotted in Figure~\ref{fig:obs_err}.
-Our assumed errors are generally consistent with the observed.
-Our error in \MgFe{} is a bit smaller than in ASPCAP, but the age estimates are by far the more constraining of the two.
+Our assumed errors are generally consistent with the errors quoted in the dataset, with a conservative estimate for the abundance errors.